Disclaimer: i do not own the walking dead or criminal minds

 Rick led the group through the front of the building.
 Inside, everything looked untouched.
 Mail was still sitting in it's slots, old coffee was still sitting in the jug.
 He led them to the locker room where the showers were.
 He turned the knob and after a groan, water spurted out from the shower head.
 He turned the knob to hot and waited.
 After a moment, he shrugged, "It's warm.
 Closest we're gonna get, I bet.
 I'll let you ladies go first."

 After showers, they gathered on the bench between the lockers.
-Denise changed to clean jeans, a red graphic tank top, and her favorite Doctor Who hoodie.
+Oliver changed to clean jeans, a shirt, and her favorite Doctor Who hoodie.
 She finished towel-drying her hair and braided it back.
-Ray, still in her towel-as well as Rick-helped Oliver with his hair.
+Dinah, still in her towel-as well as Rick-helped Raiden with his hair.
 "Good.
 All dressed.
 You look handsome, baby."

-"Go with Aunt Denise," she smiled back at him.
+"Go with Oliver," she smiled back at him.

-Oliver followed Denise out of the locker room.
-Once they were gone, Ray began towel-drying her hair.
+Raiden followed Oliver out of the locker room.
+Once they were gone, Dinah began towel-drying her hair.
 Rick unfolded his uniform, "Atlanta.
 Sounds like a good, safe place."

 "I know.
 That's where we're headed," she stood up and slipped her panties on, then her jeans.
 "We've been here for about three days.
 It's time to move on."